fran-00/horology/README.md

 - [x] Grab collectible items by pressing E key.
 - [ ] Add particle effects when a bullet hits a target or a wall.
 - [ ] Add sounds and music.
+- [ ] Add random npc spawning and following paths.
 - [x] Collectible objects are created directly in the map and program reads their characteristics.
 - [ ] Enemies pursue the player in paths that depend on the type of enemy: some are faster and more dangerous than others.
-- [ ] Add the ability to enter indoor locations (caves, buildings, etc.) When player enters an indoor location, they're teleported to another map.
+- [ ] Add the ability to enter indoor locations (caves, buildings, etc.) When player goes to a certain tile (like a door) they're teleported to another map.
 - [x] Each type of ranged weapon has a different sprite for the bullets it produces.
 - [ ] Bullets must be removed from sprite list after traveling a certain distance (presumably when they exit the viewport), otherwise their path will never stop being calculated, consuming resources unnecessarily.